Wolmac/RL_Banana_Unity/p3_collab-compet/README.md

 The project description above is from Udacity.

 You can run my implementation simply in terminal by : ' python main.py' to train two ddpg agents, one for each tennis player.
+The environment is considered solved when the average reward over 100 episodes is at least 0.5 (each time the maximum of both agents).
+The environment was solved in episode 1284 (see Report).